ballerina-platform/module-ballerina-websubhub/websubhub-examples/kafka-hub/README.md

 docker container run -d --name wso2-is-instance -p 9443:9443  ayeshalmeida/wso2-is:latest
 ```

 If you are interested in what we have configured in WSO2 IS, check the Appendix section.
+Please note that we haven’t made an effort to bind scopes to user claims as our goal is only to mimic the interaction between the hub and the IdP.

 **Note:** If you want to try out the hub without security, set the value of securityOn configurable to false.